-Solidarity and communality are important factors in the social context, but IT security is an exception.
-Sharing a password with a partner and a friend may be a common practice, but that does not make it a good idea.
+Solidarity and communality are essential factors in the social context, but IT security is an exception.
+Sharing a password with a partner and a friend may be familiar, but that does not make it a good idea.
 This starts with the fact that the data is usually not passed on via secure channels.
 Rather, the information is shared in emails or text messages.
 In addition, the security of the password is drastically reduced as the number of people involved increases.
 As soon as two people know the password, the danger increases that the password will fall into the hands of hackers through malware or phishing.

 123456: my (un)safe password

 Once again this year, the Hasso Plattner Institute has compiled a ranking of the passwords most frequently used by Germans.
 They evaluated 3.1 million logins from the HPI Identity Leak Checker database which are registered to email addresses with .de domains and were leaked in 2020.
 These results should really make you think and question your own approach to choosing a password: first place is occupied by "123456", followed by "123456789" and finally "password" in third place.
 However, popular German first names like Michael or Daniel also dominate the top spots.
 These weak and insecure numerical series lead the ranking and reinforce the impression of how low the Germans' awareness of password security is, both among consumers and in companies.